moorepants/dissertation/davisbicycle.rst

 and accurate measurements of each are ideal, to avoid having to estimate measurements through differentiation, integration, or state estimators.
-The two bodies share many of the kinematic measurements due to them being connected by a revolute joint. :ref:`Table 1 <tabKinematicSensors>` gives general ranges of bicycle kinematic motions from my previously collected data.
+The two bodies share many of the kinematic measurements due to them being connected by a revolute joint. :ref:`Table 11.1<tabKinematicSensors>` gives general ranges of bicycle kinematic motions from my previously collected data.

 .. _tabKinematicSensors: